btschwertfeger/BiasAdjustCXX/doc/src/introduction.rst

 - same length as the time series to be adjusted.
 - Examples can be found in the `BiasAdjustCXX`_ repository and of course within this documentation.
+- The related project `python-cmethods`_ is a Python package that  is implemented in Python and is way more flexible in terms of parameters, input data, shapes, and customization.
+For those who know Python at least a bit, this might be the better option, as it not only provides a command-line interface but also enables accessing its API in order to apply custom bias corrections.
 - Speed/Performance tests and comparison to other tools can be found here: `tool comparison`_
 - References can be found in the :ref:`References` section.